 Engagement doesn’t end with the announcement.
 Effective post-announcement strategies help keep employees aligned and invested in the transition.

-Accessible feedback channels show employees their input is valued.
+Accessible employee review channels show employees their input is valued.
 Options include:

 - Dedicated email addresses for questions.

-- Anonymous feedback forms to encourage honest input.
+- Anonymous employee review forms to encourage honest input.

 - Surveys to gather data on employee sentiment.